 Popular Stores

-We are often advised to take certain actions to save electricity, such as replacing energy saving air conditioners, turning off lights or pre-turning off oven.
+We are often advised to take certain actions to save electricity, such as replacing energy-saving air conditioners, turning off lights, or pre-turning off ovens.
 However, some of the suggestions lack specific information on the amount of energy that could be potentially saved, and some numbers may even be exaggerated.

 • Turn off the electric oven five minutes earlier to save 52 kWh or $8.32 worth of electricity annually.